 “I don’t think so.
 He knows about us, Bren.
 He knows what we were doing when- when I killed my dad.”
 Thomas tensed, but Roger had been encouraging him to accept his past.

 Brendon wasn’t sure how to respond, so he simply tightened his hold.
 He could feel Thomas body shake as he cried softly.
 After several minutes, Thomas pulled free.
-Standing up, he held of a hand.
+Standing up, he held out a hand.
 Brendon extended his own and found himself being pulled first to his feet and then through the condo.
 They entered Thomas’ bedroom, hand in hand.
 Both were nervous but excited.

 “That’s a big bed.”
 Brendon’s observation made him blush.